About 8 in 10 American voters say the Trump-Biden debate did not influence their choice.

 A striking contrast was felt from the first minutes, when the opponents took to the podium on stage.
 The aggressive red color of the tie, the sharp movements and facial expressions of 78-year-old Donald Trump on the one hand, the calm blue color of the tie and the slow gestures of 81-year-old Joe Biden on the other.
 Their age difference is small, but noticeable.

 The evening did not end well for Biden.
-“He says the right things, but damn, he’s old, and it’s getting harder for him to get his point across,” summed up one of the commentators under the broadcast.
+“He says the right things, but damn, he’s old, and it’s getting harder for him to get his point across,” one commentator concluded under the broadcast.

 According to some reports, Biden has not yet recovered from a cold he caught, and hence the hoarseness of his voice and forgetfulness, which viewers could not help but notice in the very first minutes of the televised meeting.
 This debate was supposed to allay concerns about the Democrat's age and inability to hold out for another term, and it appears to have done the opposite.